mazinb/abexp/Readme.md

 ### Installation

 1. Clone this repository to your local machine.
-2. Update your API key (index.js line 10).
-3. Navigate to the project directory in your terminal.
+2. Navigate to the project directory in your terminal.
-4. Run `npm install` to install the dependencies.
+3. Run `npm install` to install the dependencies.

 ## Usage